EvagelineFEI/C-SQL_MultiCompiler/readme.md

 Lexical analysis is relatively straightforward, and it currently supports tokenization for C-minus, C, and SQL.

 The syntax analysis adopts the LR0 method, and the implementation approach is akin to solving problems: constructing LR0 items, constructing the DFA, and constructing the DFA's connections.
-(If any experts happen to come across this and have better implementation ideas, please feel free to contact me.)
+(If any experts happen to come across this and have better implementation ideas, please feel free to pull request.)

 At present, the syntax analysis does not yet support C and SQL.
 However, to add support, it would only require adding some judgments in the lexical analysis part according to the keyword categories appearing in the grammar rules of C and SQL (for example, numbers in C-minus grammar belong to the "NUM" category, while in C grammar they belong to the "integer-constant" or "floating-constant" categories).